 An apartment building is owned by a registered leasing company.
 An individual looking for space can rent an apartment from the leasing company.

-2. The Property Manager
+2. The Property Management

 However, when it comes to renting a condo unit, you will have to deal with an individual condo owner who could be any citizen.
 Since condos are individually owned by different owners, they might vary in their look and appeal.
 There is a lot of personal effort and investment involved in setting up a beautiful condo unit.
 Hence, the facilities that you are likely to get in a condo on rent will be more than those in an apartment.

-3. The Dissimilarity in Costs
+3. The Difference In Costs

 4. Facilities That You Get for the Money You Pay

 There is no doubt that the facilities that you get in a condo are far superior to those you’ll find with an apartment.